ProjectOpenSea/opensea-js/README.md

 Note that the listing price of an asset is equal to the `currentPrice` of the **lowest valid sell order** on the asset.
 Users can lower their listing price without invalidating previous sell orders, so all get shipped down until they're cancelled or one is fulfilled.

+To learn more about signatures, makers, takers, listingTime vs createdTime and other kinds of order terminology, please read the [**Terminology Section**](https://docs.opensea.io/reference#terminology) of the API Docs.

-The available API filters for the orders endpoint is documented in the `OrderJSON` interface:
+The available API filters for the orders endpoint is documented in the `OrderJSON` interface below, but see the main [API Docs](https://docs.opensea.io/reference#reference-getting-started) for a playground, along with more up-to-date and detailed explanantions.

 ```TypeScript
 /**